valenciaaaalim/Woh-Hup-Automatic-BIM-Annotation/README.md

 3. ```visualize_graph.py``` supposed to show you what the graph looks like but I dont see anything so far

 ## How to run and what to run
+### For actual data.
+Otherwise don't modify anything and run steps 6 to 9.
+It will run on their sample projects and their already split graphml in the 3.InputML folder.
 1. Clear all data in 1.,2.,3.,4.,5.
 Your directory should look like:
 ```
 ROOT